ucbugg/learn.ucbugg/ucbugg/chapters/basic-rigging.md

 ## Controllers

 A controller is any object that controls part of your rig.
 Most controllers use parenting or constraints to affect the rig.
 Lets make a controller for the base.
 A NURBS Circle will be perfect. **Before creating a circle, go to __Create->NURBS->Interactive Creation__ and make sure it is OFF** (this is important so that circles come oriented correctly by default).

 To create a NURBS Circle, go to  __Create->NURBS->Circle__. **Scale up the circle and place it at the base of the Base.
+To keep true with Model Organization, make sure you give it a name(BaseController is good), and then *Freeze Transform* it.
 Give it a name and put it in the Lamp group.** We want it to control where the BaseIK handle is, so just **__middle-drag__ the BaseIK onto the Base controller (in the outliner)**.
 Now, when you move the Base controller around, the ik handle follows.
 We almost have what we want, but the base still rotates when we don't want it to.

 ### Constraints